Industry vs Academia

 I can’t complete an internship.
 What do I do?

 If your current degree or industrial placement isn’t helping you develop, seek out other opportunities.
 Sticking to the examples we mentioned earlier, if you need project experience, why not apply to compete in the UKSEDS rover competition, or join a Formula Student team at your university?
 You’ll be involved in project management and coordination, learn how to work effectively in a team, and have a great time putting your technical skills to good use.
 If you don’t have much time to commit but your software skills need work, why not complete an online course?
 Even YouTube tutorials can point you in the right direction.
 There are loads of online courses available that will help you hone your skills in programming, coding, CAD, data analysis… the list goes on.
-They are usually quite affordable and some even offer certificates.
-The skills you learn outside of your studies or employment are always transferable and show that you are committed to your professional development: things that look great on your CV.
+They are usually quite affordable (or even free!) and some offer certificates.
+The skills you learn outside of your studies or employment are always transferable and show that you are committed to your professional development, which always looks great on your CV.